 On an annual basis, or more often if needed, the Bank formally reviews the ratings on commercial loans.
 In addition, the Bank performs an independent review of a significant portion of the commercial loan portfolio.
 Management uses the results of the independent review as part of its annual review process.

-The following tables present the credit risk profile of the Company's loan portfolio based on risk rating category and year of origination as of December 31, 2023 and the risk rating category and class of loan as of December 31, 2022.
+The following tables present the credit risk profile of the Company's loan portfolio based on risk rating category and year of origination as of December 31, 2024 and 2023.